larcc-group/Prophet/README.md

 # Prophet
-It is Biodigestor Data Analytics prototype with support to distributed data base in the cloud.
+It is a Software as a Service (SaaS) Biodigestor Data Analytics prototype with support to distributed data base in the cloud.

 ## Prophet Web